grandstaish/moshi-kotlin-reflection/README.md

 # moshi-kotlin-reflection
-This repository shows that moshi does not work with Kotlin + ProGuard
+This repository shows that Moshi does not work with Kotlin + ProGuard

 **Steps to reproduce**:<br />
 1. Build using `./gradlew clean installDebug` to ensure ProGuard is actually run